wavefrontHQ/wavefront-collector-for-kubernetes/docs/configuration.md

 ##### Control Plane Metric configuration

-For more information on control plane metrics below, see reference.
+For more information on control plane metrics, see [reference](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/blob/master/docs/metrics.md#control-plane-metrics).

 Add the following to calculate API server and etcd SLIs and SLOs.
 ```yaml
 prometheus_sources: